The Most Common Trap in Early-Stage Marketing

 This is the most common trap in early-stage marketing.
 Not a lack of effort.
 Not a lack of ideas.
 A total inability to connect actions to outcomes because too many variables moved at the same time.

-Why Changing Multiple Things at Once Makes Learning Impossible
+Why Does Changing Multiple Things at Once Make Learning Impossible?

 When you change four things and measure the result, you get noise.
 Something changed.
 Results moved.
 The connection between the two is unknowable.
 You're left guessing, and guessing is exactly what you were doing before.

-Founders who find traction don't work harder than founders who stay stuck.
+Founders who find growth don't work harder than founders who stay stuck.
 They work in a way that produces answers.
 The difference isn't talent.
 It's structure.

 This is a different problem from figuring out which channel brought your results.
 Attribution tells you where signups came from.
 What we're talking about here is something upstream of that: how to set up your work so the results are readable in the first place.